What is craniosynostosis?

 What causes craniosynostosis?

 Craniosynostosis most often happens by chance.
 But it may occur more often in some families.
-It may be passed down (inherited) in one of two ways:
+It may be passed down (inherited) in 1 of 2 ways:

 - Autosomal recessive.
 This means that both parents carry the gene that causes the condition.
 Carrier parents have a 1 in 4 chance to have a child with craniosynostosis with each pregnancy.